-As of March 2024 The Products I Am Currently Using for Dead Rail/Battery on Board Locomotives The Locomotives: Walthers' EMD GP15-1 - Standard DC - CSX from a Walthers' Flyer Express Fast-Freight Train Set, a Walthers' EMD GP15-1 - Standard DC -- Conrail and an old stock, new, in the box, IHC 2-8-0 Consolidation purchased from an Ebay seller.
+Updated the end of December 2024 The Products I Am Currently Using for Dead Rail/Battery on Board Locomotives The Locomotives: Walthers' EMD GP15-1 - Standard DC - CSX from a Walthers' Flyer Express Fast-Freight Train Set, a Walthers' EMD GP15-1 - Standard DC -- Conrail and an old stock, new, in the box, IHC 2-8-0 Consolidation purchased from an Ebay seller.
 DULLHB - LocoFi™ 3 WiFi Sound Decoder for HO Locomotives: one installed in each locomotive.
 An old Samsung Galaxy S7 Edge, found in a drawer in my house, is used to run the FREE LocoFi™ App.
 Rolling Stock for Battery Cars: A Walthers' Trainline 53' Smooth-side gondola, Norfolk Southern with a DIY cover made from a boxcar roof picked up at a train show & Trainline 50' Plug-Door Boxcar Soo Line Boxcar with the boxcar shell made easily removable.
 The tender of the IHC 2-8-0 Consolidation with the tender shell made easily removable.
-Battery Boxes: 2 each AAA side-by-side battery boxes wired in series, 3 x 1.5V AAA Series Connection, AA 3 in-line battery box and DGZZI 4 x AA Battery Holder.
+Battery Boxes: Originally used were, 2 each AAA side-by-side battery boxes wired in series, 3 x 1.5V AAA Series Connection, AA 3 in-line battery box and DGZZI 4 x AA Battery Holder.

-Connectors: 32-pin Micro Connector Set from Micro-Mark
+Connectors: Originally, 32-pin Micro Connector Set from Micro-Mark were used.

 Batteries

+I now use 3 Lithium Nickel Manganese Cobalt Oxide, LiNiMnCoO2 (NMC, INR) 10440 Vapcell INR10440 320mAh 3A High Discharge Button Top batteries in the battery box in the Consolidation's tender.
+Only 3 batteries in series are required to provide the voltage for HO.
+NMC are the 3rd safest type of cylindrical Lithium-ion chemistry.
+Originally,Soshine 10440 (AAA size) LiFePO4 Rechargeable Batteries Lithium Iron Phosphate batteries (LiFe, IFR), were used.
+4 were required to provide the voltage for HO for the diesels, but because the 2-8-0 Consolidation has a lower maximum speed, 45 mph, 3 of these are/were used.
+The LiFe batteries were chosen as they are the safest of all Lithium-ion chemistry batteries.
+These 10440 size batteries are no longer available.
 Lithium Iron Phosphate, LiFePO4 (LiFe, IFR) Henreepow 3.2v AA 600mAh Rechargeable Battery.
 These are 14500 (AA) size.
 4 are required to provide the voltage for HO for the diesels.
 They are too large to fit in the tender of the 2-8-0 Consolidation, but could be used in a trailing battery car.
-Lithium Manganese Oxide, LiMn2O4 (LMO, IMR) 14500 Efest IMR14500 V2 650mAh High Discharge Button Top batteries.
-Only 3 batteries in series are required to provide the voltage for HO.
-That is why a fake battery/connector is used with the 4 x 1.5V battery box or the 3-inline AA battery box can be used.
+Again, this chemistry was chosen because it is the safest cylindrical Lithium-ion chemistry.
+These are used used in the battery cars for the diesels.
+3 Lithium Manganese Oxide, LiMn2O4 (LMO, IMR) 14500 Efest IMR14500 V2 650mAh High Discharge Button Top AA size batteries are used in series to provide the voltage for HO.
+A fake battery/connector is used with the 4 x 1.5V battery box or the 3-inline AA battery box can be used.
 Again, they are too large to fit in the tender of the 2-8-0 Consolidation, but could be used in a trailing battery car.
+They were chosen because they are the 2nd safest cylindrical Lithium-ion chemistry.
 SkyRC MC3000 Multi-Chemistry Charger About the Batteries There is a large amount of information presented here.
 Please don't ignore it, as it gives you the background knowlege that most people don't have about Lithium-ion batteries and using them safely.
 Using a 3S 11.1V 300mAh Lithium Polymer (Li-Po) pouch Battery, as demonstrated in my first Dead Rail conversion, is NOT Recommended.
 It was very difficult to cram a decent capacity battery into the HO scale locomotive along with the LocoFi™ module and speaker and required the locomotive's body shell to be removed to charge the battery.
 It is just not a safe practice to use a RC type, unprotected Li-Po batteries in this application.
 The 3S (three cells wired in series) Lithium Polymer (Li-Po) battery consisted of three individual Lithium Polymer pouch batteries with a nominal1 voltage of 3.7 volts (V), with a fully charged termination voltage of 4.2 volts (V), and a label stated capacity2 of 300 milliamp hours (mAh).

 In this instance, theoretically, if the battery is fully charged and a constant load producing 300 milliamps (mA) of current is applied, the battery will be totally discharged to its minimum acceptable voltage in one hour.
 Therefore, 300mA for one hour is written as 300mAh (300 milliamp hours, which is 300mA - the current draw - per, or for, one hour) and noted as the battery's capacity.
 If the load producing the current flow is larger than 300mA, the time will be shorter and if the load producing the current is less than 300mA the time will be longer.
 The individual Lithium Polymer pouch batteries were wired in series (S), by the assembler of the pack, negative to positive while leaving a single negative and single positive end on the larger resultant battery pack.
 A series (S) connection is used to increase the voltage of the resultant battery pack.
 With each individual pouch battery having a nominal voltage of 3.7 volts (V), the three batteries in series, provide the resultant battery pack with a nominal voltage of 3.7V times 3 or 11.1V.
 The capacity does not change.
 The resultant battery pack is then noted as a 3S 11.1V 300mAh Li-Po battery.
 This particular battery was chosen because its advertised physical dimensions indicated that it would probably fit inside the locomotive.
 Li-Po batteries are not considered a unique battery chemistry as they are based on their related chemistry in other Lithium based batteries.
 In this case, that would be Lithium Cobalt Oxide (LiCoO2) - LCO with some possible tweaks to the chemistry.
 "The most common type of lipo battery cathode is made of lithium cobalt oxide (LiCoO2)."
 Lithium Cobalt Oxide (LiCoO2) - LCO 10440 size batteries are also available in cylindrical batteries and sometimes designated as ICR.
 (Lithium-Ion Cobalt Round) These types of batteries should also not be used.
 Using Lithium Cobalt Oxide (LiCoO2) cylindrical batteries, for this purpose, with no battery management system (BMS) or protection circuit module (PCM), is NOT recommended.
 Sometimes measuring the open circuit resting voltage of a Lithium-ion based rechargeable battery, that has a nominal voltage noted as 3.6V or 3.7V and a charge termination voltage of 4.2V, is used to determine its state of charge (SOC).
 This method of determining the SOC is not accurate, but it is a very common practice.
 Measuring resting voltage, as a means to determine the approximate SOC, CANNOT be used with other types of Lithium-ion rechargeable batteries, and yes there are some!
 The way that the batteries are being used in this Dead Rail application is not with a constant current load or a constant power load.
 The power, and thus the current draw, is varied during the useful "life" of the battery capacity.
 That is much more like the way a radio controlled, electrically powered, vehicle's power is varied.
 For RC vehicle battery power, it has typically been recommended, as a rule of thumb, that the battery should not be drained to more than 80% of its stated label capacity, which is 20% left in the pack.
 Manufacturers and Suppliers of Lithium-ion batteries usually note a minimum discharge voltage.
 If the battery goes below that voltage, there is a chemical change inside the battery.
 That change can lead to a possible short circuit inside the battery.
 The next time the battery is charged, there is the possibility of an uncontrolled thermal event caused by the short circuit inside the battery.
 A battery's stated milliamp hour (mAh) capacity rating is not really the true capacity that can actually be taken from the pack in applications that allow for the current to be varied or pulsed.
 Higher currents reduce the usable capacity.
 The capacity rating, used by some manufactures is based on an industry standard test.
 For other manufacturers, and especially suppliers who rewrap batteries to sell as "their own brand", the capacity number (mAh) is just made up by the marketing department to insinuate that the battery has more capacity than it actually does.
 There are HUGE variations in the quality of available batteries for our purposes.
 I originally used, and I am still using, Soshine 10440 LiFePO4 Rechargeable Batteries.
 I really prefer using four Lithium Iron Phosphate batteries, LiFePO4 (LiFe, IFR), because of their longevity and safety.
 Unfortunately, while still available, they can only be ordered directly from China at this time.
 Shipping time from China is long and must be planned for.
 I ordered a different brand of LiFePO4 from an online source called Only Batteries, which is located in both the US and Canada.
 I tested their IFR10440 300mAh 3.2V and found them unacceptable for our use.
 My Review and testing is found here.
 This is BAD news!
 In November of 2023, a myriad of LiFePO4 10440 size battery offers showed up on Amazon.
 They all use one of the same three photos of the batteries and claim a capacity of 500mAh.
 Using this search term on Amazon - "10440" lifepo4 3.2v 500mah - 39 individual offers showed up on the first page of their search on December 4, 2023.
 The majority of these offers note "Date First Available" as November 2023, although a few noted a date in August of 2023.
 IT IS PHYSICALLY AND CHEMICALLY IMPOSSIBLE TO CREATE A 10440 SIZE, LiFePO4 BATTERY!
 DO NOT PURCHASE ANY OF THESE BATTERIES!
 In February 2024, I discovered that besides using a AA 3 in-line battery box to hold 3 LiMn2O4 (LMO, IMR) or 3 LiNiMnCoO2 (NMC, INR) batteries, a DGZZI 4 x AA Battery Holder can hold 4 LiFePO4 (LiFe, IFR) batteries and physically fit in my trailing battery cars; the 50' boxcar and 53' gondola.
 I now use 4 Lithium Iron Phosphate, LiFePO4 (LiFe, IFR) Henreepow 3.2v AA 600mAh Rechargeable Battery in my battery cars for the diesels I could use a trailing battery car with the 2-8-0 Consolidation, but I prefer to have the battery in the tender with the LocoFi™ module and speaker.
 To fit in the tender, the battery box is a Hxchen 3 x 1.5V AAA Series Connection.
 It uses the smaller 10440 (AAA) size batteries, and it can be used with all three battery chemistries mentioned.
 3 Lithium Iron Phosphates work because the maximum speed of this steam engine is only about 45 mph.
 The Safest Chemistry, Lithium Iron Phosphate, is discussed in the next section.
 The conversion of the Walthers' EMD GP15-1 CSX to Dead Rail/Battery on Board, using a 300mAh Lithium Polymer (Li-Po) battery, while technically successful, had two MAJOR drawbacks.
 1. It used a Li-Po battery pack, which was a very poor battery choice for many reasons, including safety.
 I do not recommend the use of Li-Po battery packs.